gvwilson/sdxjs/data-table/index.md

 <%- include('/inc/file.html', {file: 'table-performance-10000-30-10.out'}) %>

-<%- include('/inc/figure.html', {
+<%- include('/inc/table.html', {
     id: 'data-table-performance',
-    img: '/static/tools-small.jpg',
-    alt: 'Performance of data table operations',
+    file: 'table-performance.tbl',
-    cap: 'Relative performance of operations on row-major and column-major data tables.',
+    cap: 'Relative performance of operations on row-major and column-major data tables.'
-    fixme: true
 }) %>

-The results in <f key="data-table-performance"></f> show that column-major storage is better.
+The results in <t key="data-table-performance"></t> show that column-major storage is better.
 It uses less memory (presumably because labels aren't duplicated), and the time required to construct new objects when doing select with row-major storage outweighs cost of appending to arrays when doing filter with column-major storage.